 The manufacturers recommendation is that engines are only flushed using the static screw in hose fitting and the engine is NOT started while being flushed.
 If you choose to use the “ear muffs’ then make sure the muffs seal well around the gearbox and that water is coming out the tell tale.
 Only flush your engine for a few minutes as they will eventually overheat as they do not get the water pressure that they do when in the salt water.
 If you gearbox has an additional low water pickup on the front of the gearbox then you cannot use ear muffs as it will just suck air through this second pickup.

 To avoid damage to the shift linkages only ever shift gears on an outboard or sterndrive with either the motor running or while the motor is turned off and somebody is rotating the propeller.
 When shifting gears to move underway, always shift with a firm movement so that the clutch dog engages quickly.
 Shifting slowly will cause the gears to make a ratcheting noise and wear the edges of the clutch dog over time.

 Most outboards and sterndrives have a start-in-gear protection device which prevents the motor from starting unless it is in neutral.
 It is quite common that whilst the control handle may look as though it is in the neutral position, it has not fully engaged neutral gear.
 If you turn the key and absolutely nothing happens then either wriggle the control handle or shift it into gear and back into neutral.
 The motor should now crank over.
-If the motor is fitted with a safety cut-out device then always check its connection if the motor will not start.
+If the motor is fitted with a safety cut-out device (kill switch lanyard) then always check its connection if the motor will not start.

 As the cowl is fibreglass it is a good idea to polish it with a fibreglass polish to help protect it from the sun and salt.
 Spraying the motor under the cowl with a water displacer is also recommended every 6 months or so.